 - What you use around the product

 Let's look at each of these for maple syrup.

 For maple syrup this is easy.
 It is condensed maple sap.

 Maple tree sap is boiled down to make maple syrup.
 This is what most people think of as the process of making maple syrup, but for a commercial operation like ours the process is a bit more complex.
-Besides using two evaporators (Nate and I each run one during the season) our operation also uses vacuum pumps, releasers, several reverse osmosis machines, preheaters, finish pans, filter presses and canners.
+Besides using two evaporators, our operation also uses vacuum pumps, releasers, several reverse osmosis machines, preheaters, finish pans, filter presses and canners.